Hà Tiên Islands: Piracy in the past

-Due to the rugged topography as well as the position on the important trade route, the islands were the ideal base for pirates to hide, ambush and attack crossing merchant ships for a long time.
+Due to the rugged topography as well as the position on the important trade route, the islands were an ideal base for pirates to hide, ambush and attack crossing merchant ships for a long time.
 The golden era of piracy was when Hà Tiên fell into anarchy following the defeat of Mạc Thiên Tứ's administration by Siamese army.
 Meanwhile, foreign ships with which pirate vessels mingled still had freedom of navigation in the area.
 Even when the French occupied Hà Tiên, this area was still being ravaged by piracy.

 There are some rumors about pirate treasure hiding in Hà Tiên Islands.
-In March 1983, an American and a British departing from Phú Quốc Island secretly visited the island of Hon Tre Nho (hòn Tre Nhỏ) in the archipelago and brought radios, cameras, binoculars, nautical charts.
+In March 1983, an American and a British departing from Phú Quốc Island secretly visited the island of Hon Tre Nho (hòn Tre Nhỏ) in the archipelago and brought radios, cameras, binoculars, and nautical charts.
 After being captured by local residents, two men claimed that they had a 300-year-old map passed down by their ancestors depicting pirate treasure.
 In 2009, some fishermen accidentally found a quantity of ancient coins.